Types of Pricing Strategies in Marketing: A Quick Guide

 2) Cost-Plus Pricing

 The pricing strategy emphasizes on determining the price of a physical product based on its production cost.
 You need to add profit as a fixed percentage of the product cost.
 Hence, you can increase shareholders’ value by increasing the profit margin.
 You must not consider the pricing model while determining the prices for services and digital solutions.
-Also, the approach ignores key factors like competitors’ price and consumers’ demand.
-Here is a quick guide on cost plus pricing and when to use it.
+Also, the approach ignores key factors like competitors’ prices and consumers’ demands.
+Here is a quick guide on cost-plus pricing and when to use it.

 3) Dynamic Pricing